SAP-samples/sme-partner-reference-application/Tutorials/62-Multi-Tenancy-Provisioning-Connect-C4P.md

 In our scenario we reuse the *SAP Identity and Authentication Service* (IAS) tenant that is used by the *S/4HANA Cloud* tenant for authentication; but you can use some other IAS tenant as well.
 You can configure the trust relationship between the C4P consumer subaccount and the IAS tenant as described in chapter [Configure Trust using SAML 2.0](45-Multi-Tenancy-Provisioning.md).
 As typically both, the IAS tenant and the C4P consumer subaccount, are assigned to the customer, OIDC is the prefered approach to configure trust.
 Nevertheless, both both trust configurations using OIDC and SAML 2.0 are possible and do the job.

 With these steps you are ready to launch C4P using single sign-on and you can explore and test the C4P OData services using Postman.
 In folder [api-samples](./api-samples/) you find a Postman collection and a Postman environment with some examples.
+Check the documentation of the Postman collection for further details about how to run the examples.

 ## Configure Single Sign-on for the BTP Application